Duru-E/Git-Github-Handoff/README.md

 Next we are going to change to the branch we want to work on git checkout <branch_name>
-then verify with git branch we have chaged to the intended branch
+then verify with git branch we have changed to the intended branch
 ```
 git checkout WorkInProgress
 git branch
 ```
 ![Pull](https://duru-e.github.io/Git-Github-Handoff/4D_Pull.png)

-Finally we will ensure we are the most current version with the following git pull <remote> <branch>
+Finally we will ensure we are on the most current version with the following git pull <remote> <branch>
 As we have already cloned our repository we can replace the <remote> (https://github.com/Duru-E/Git-Github-Handoff.git) with "origin" git pull origin <branch>